victoriazinkovich/YSDA-NLP/Seminars/README.md

 <br>

 **ELMo:**
-- authors represent words as outputs of a **character-level network**: CNN operates over this charecter representation, which is very simple and consists of the components we already saw before: convolution, global pooling, highway connections, and linear layers; in this way, word representations know their characters by construction, and we can represent even those words we've never seen in training
+- authors represent words as outputs of a **character-level network**: CNN operates over this charecter representation, which is very simple and consists of the components we already saw before: convolution, global pooling, highway connections, and linear layers; in this way, word representations know their characters by construction, and we can represent even those words we've never seen in training (BPE will have some strange tokens, while this way will make words with typos similar)

 ![image](https://github.com/victoriazinkovich/NLP-YSDA/assets/78615928/4a3a4e79-5a00-46be-a84f-953d427a5b60)